arrowheads/suzaku/README.md

 A clean init system using s6 as the process supervisor.

 ### Why?
-I wasn't happy with other init solutions at the time I wrote this, So I decided to write my own.
+I wasn't happy with other init systems, So I decided to write my own.

 ### Features: